GamesDoneQuick/agdq17-layouts/README.md

 compile this bundle's npm dependencies.
 This is an issue we hope to address in the future.

 **Please note that by default, the break screen graphic will not work.** This is because this graphic uses a paid library called [SplitText](https://greensock.com/SplitText), which we cannot redistribute.
-If you wish to use the break screen, you will need to pay for access to SplitText and save a copy to `graphics/imports/SplitText.min.js`.
+If you wish to use the break screen with its current implementation, you will need to pay for access to SplitText and save a copy to `graphics/imports/SplitText.min.js`.

 ## Usage
 This bundle is not intended to be used verbatim.
 Some of the assets have been replaced with placeholders, and